rafid-2020331095/research-paper-rag-assessment/APPROACH.md

    - Instructs the LLM to answer based ONLY on provided context
    - Requires citations to specific papers, sections, and pages
    - Asks for a confidence score
-5. **Answer Generation**: Use Ollama or DeepSeek to generate the final response
+5. **Answer Generation**: Use Ollama to generate the final response

 ### Prompt Engineering Approach